wwevo/chrani-bot-tng/README.md

 * Module based functionality
 * Monitor the games telnet-log
 * Simple triggers to react to the telnet-log
-  * player-join events are monitored to update playerdata during login/logout
-  * commands can be entered into the games chat-widow and then parsed by tge bot
 * Central Database with access triggers
 * Socket/Push based webinterface that is triggered by changes to the database
 * Widget system to easily extend the webinterface
 * Multiple Servers can be managed with one bot (simplified for now)
 * Epic **LCARS**-Style Interface :)
 * Entities are being tracked (Players, Vehicles, Animals, Zombies)
   * Screamer protection can be activated for locations, all screamer will get killed after spawning
+  * Locations can function as a Lobby
+  * Locations can be a Home
+  * Locations can be a Village

 * The following widgets are (partly) implemented
   * Telnet-log widget